kyledewey/bibtex-markdown/README.md

 A terrible little hack to integrate BibTeX into Markdown in a way that is independent of the Markdown parser.

 ## Installation
-Requires IO:File, BibTeX::Parser, and Text::Unidecode, all available from CPAN.
+Requires IO::File, BibTeX::Parser, and Text::Unidecode, all available from CPAN.
 Other than these dependencies, you can simply run the script.

 ## Usage